Peter Burchard

-Peter Burchard (March 1, 1921 - July 3, 2004) was an author, free-lance designer, and illustrator.
-He wrote the book One Gallant Rush (1965), about Colonel Robert Gould Shaw and the 54th Massachusetts Regiment, the first African-American unit in the Union Army.
+Peter Burchard (1921 - 2004) was an American author, free-lance designer, and illustrator.
+He primarily wrote children's books about slavery, abolitionism, and the American Civil War.
+He wrote 26 books and illustrated over 100.
+His 1965 book One Gallant Rush was about Colonel Robert Gould Shaw and the 54th Massachusetts Regiment, the first African-American unit in the Union Army.
 It was adapted for the 1989 film Glory, which won numerous awards.